ansforge/psc-admin-portal/README.md

     1. Launch the process
     1. Deleting 2000 PS will trigger an alert (which can be bypassed from the gestion des alertes action pane)

+## Qualification

+To test the process in qualification (cloud) environments, make sure the qualification environment can access rwa github resources and see [the rass-loader qualification procedure](https://github.com/ansforge/psc-rass-loader?tab=readme-ov-file#qualification).